tempertemper/www.tempertemper.net/src/site/posts/2022-09-02--minimum-focus-appearance-explained.md

 There's a wee bit of flexibility here, but I'd keep it simple and use those three rules.
 If you *really* want to know, the contrast ratio can be less than 3:1 against the element that has focus, and the element in its unfocused state, but the indicator must be at least 2px thick.

 An example would be a button, where the indicator might be the same colour as the button (1:1), but if the button *grows* by 2px along all four edges, that's allowed. *There still has to be enough contrast against the background*, though: you need to be able to see that the element is bigger!

-## Always visible

-When tabbing to a focusable item, the element should be visible; not covered by a 'sticky' footer element, for example.
-This ensures keyboard users can see the item that currently has focus.